 The Trust Deed empowers the Trustees to appoint investment advisers who have discretion to invest the funds of the Trust within guidelines established by the Trustees.
-The income received from these investments is utilised to fund the Trust's welfare payments and its charitable work as a grant-making charity.
+The income received by the Trust from these investments is utilised to fund the Trust's welfare payments and its charitable work as a grant-making charity.